TrellixVulnTeam/mlops-playground_Q98F/README.md

 ![Partial Dependence Plot](img/partial_dependence_plot.png)

 ### Model Evaluation
 After defining the **Transformer** of the optimal **Estimator**, the predicted values were obtained in batches through **Batch Transform**.
-By comparing them to labels, prediction performance can be measured, which is the confusion matrix, ROC curve, and Precision - Recall curve plotted below.
+By comparing them to labels, predictive performance can be measured, which is the confusion matrix, ROC curve, and Precision - Recall curve plotted below.

 | Accuracy | Precision | Recall |   F1   | AUROC  | AUPRC  |
 |:--------:|:---------:|:------:|:------:|:------:|:------:|